-April is a doctoral student of English literature at the University of Maryland, where she is studying the intersections of food, gender, and labor in eighteenth-century literature.
-She additionally holds an M.A. and a B.A. in English literature.
-Her work is forthcoming in Restoration: Studies in English Literary Culture, 1660-1700, vol. 42 no. 1, and in the 2018-2019 academic year, she will be an assistant editor for The Eighteenth Century: Theory and Interpretation.
-April has presented critical work at the Mid-Atlantic Conference of British Studies, George Washington University’s EGSA Symposium, the South Central Society for Eighteenth-Century Studies, and the University of New Mexico’s McNair Scholars Research Conference.
-In September 2018, she will present at the International Society for Cultural Studies annual conference in New York.
+April is a doctoral candidate of English literature at the University of Maryland, College Park where she in the beginning stages of writing her prospectus and dissertation under the direction of Tita Chico.
+April is researching eighteenth-century British literature, particularly focusing on food studies, gender, and labor.
+She holds an M.A. from Ohio University and a B.A. from the University of Mississippi in English literature.
+She is an editorial assistant for The Eighteenth-Century: Theory and Interpretation.
+Additionally, April has presented critical work at the Mid-Atlantic Conference of British Studies, George Washington University’s EGSA Symposium, the South Central Society for Eighteenth-Century Studies, and the University of New Mexico’s McNair Scholars Research Conference.
+Read more about April’s research and publications here and visit her Twitter @aprilmfuller.

 Co-Chair: Megan E. Cole